jordanmasters/202_homework/Tutorials/Basic_Python_Workflows.md

 #### Cons:
 1. usage commands are not saved, often we want to save the function calls somewhere

-### Execution Workflow 3 - Command line to run custom modules w/ non-modular code
+### Python Workflow 3 - Command line to run custom modules w/ non-modular code
 #### Tools: terminal + editor:
 #### Code: 1 file: function, followed by function call in .py script
 #### Usage: